-Based on this guidance, for individual Project Sections, the identification and documentation of efforts to assess the impact of the HSR project on minority populations and low-income populations is to be included in the environmental justice chapter of each project-level environmental impact report/environmental impact study (EIR/EIS).
+Based on this guidance, for individual Project Sections, the identification and documentation of efforts to assess the impact of the HSR project on minority populations and low-income populations is to be included in the environmental justice chapter of each project-level EIR/EIS.
 The environmental justice chapter must document outreach events held to engage minority populations and low-income populations.
 The chapter must conclude with a determination of whether the project would result in disproportionately high and adverse effects on minority populations and low-income populations and provide for mitigation so that the project meets the Authority's commitments regarding environmental justice.